What’s A Line Set?

 Why Are Line Sets Insulated?

 Line sets are insulated for the same reason you insulate your home.
 To hold the temperature created by the compressor and not have the pipe containing the refrigerant exposed to the ambient weather.
-Also pipe insulation helps prevent condensation from dripping into unwanted places which can cause mold and damage ceilings and walls.
+Also, pipe insulation helps prevent condensation from dripping into unwanted places, which can cause mold and damage ceilings and walls.

 Do I Need A Line Set Cover?

 You’ll notice that both lines are insulated in the mini split above.
-Full house heat pumps and air conditioners only insulate the larger line of the two pipes.
+Full-house heat pumps and air conditioners only insulate the larger line of the two pipes.
 That’s an article for another day.
 It’s primarily to conserve energy.

 Chad Peterson

-Chad Peterson is near 40 year veteran of the HVAC industry.
+Chad Peterson is a veteran of the HVAC industry since 1977.
 "I like to explain heating and air conditioning problems in a way the average home owner can understand. "

 Recent Posts